iJustinn/Toronto_Cycling_Network/README.md

 ## Large Language Model (LLM) usage statement

 This project utilized ChatGPT to assist during the research, development, and writing processes.
-A record of usage can be found in the `other/llm` folder of this repository.
+All records of usage can be found in the `other/llm` folder of this repository.